Becoming a private equity lawyer - Goodwin

 CA: What is unique about Goodwin’s private equity practice?

 KC: Goodwin is unique by creating an environment where you can be entrepreneurial while also working with large institutional clients.
 If you have the desire to pursue something, you have the support of the firm.
 No one will say it is too small, but rather will encourage you to go after it and explore your interests.
-Personally, I enjoy that Goodwin allows for a variety in my practice.
-I can work on both institutional clients and venture capital ones watching them grow from raising their first fund to deploying it.
+Personally, I enjoy that Goodwin allows for variety in my practice.